-Events and festivals grant program (City Council) - \$155,000 (on-going) GOAL Increase the Number of Workers and Students Downtown Increased workers and students in the downtown area will boost and stimulate the local economy by creating demand for services, retail, and housing, as well as generating new jobs in education, retail, technology, and other industries.
+Visit the Downtown Investment Strategy at www.downtownsaintpaul. com/investmentstrategy or scan the QR code.
+H5 Increase the Number of Workers and Students Downtown Increased workers and students in the downtown area will boost and stimulate the local economy by creating demand for services, retail, and housing, as well as generating new jobs in education, retail, technology, and other industries.
 By creating a space that appeals to a younger, dynamic demographic, downtown can become a center for innovation, culture, and creativity.
 The presence of students and workers will help counteract any decline in businesses or services due to empty office spaces or retail locations.
 SOCIAL AND CULTURAL HUB The integration of students and workers creates a social and cultural hub of a lively, diverse community where the exchange of ideas, creativity, and innovation can thrive, improving the overall quality of life and fostering civic engagement.

-ENTERPRISE STRATEGY

-The City of Saint Paul is leading with vision, action, and a sense of urgency to advance two key enterprise priorities: Community-First Public Safety and Downtown Revitalization.
+11 2025 ENTERPRISE STRATEGY ENTERPRISE STRATEGY The City of Saint Paul is leading with vision, action, and a sense of urgency to advance two key enterprise priorities: Community-First Public Safety and Downtown Revitalization.
 To ensure progress is made on these priorities, the city has developed this strategic workplan to manage-outlining clear objectives and goals that guide efforts to achieve priorities and remain responsive to changing needs.
+We all have a role to play in securing the long-term vibrancy and prosperity of Saint Paul.
+Whether it's attending a downtown event, dining at a local establishment, volunteering as a garden steward, or simply spreading the word, our collective actions will shape this next chapter.
 View the plan at stpaul.gov/enterprise.